syncfusion-content/maui-docs/MAUI/Expander/Getting-Started.md

 ### Restricting the Expander while expanding and collapsing

-You can restrict the Expander being collapsed by the `Collapsing` event.
-This event occurs when an user tries to collapse the `SfExpander` while tapping on the header.
-You can cancel the user action using the `Cancel` property of `ExpandingAndCollapsingEventArgs`.
+You can prevent the Expander from being collapsed by handling the `Collapsing` event.
+This event occurs when a user attempts to collapse the `SfExpander` by tapping on the header.
+You can cancel the user action by setting the `Cancel` property of `ExpandingAndCollapsingEventArgs`.
 {% tabs %}
 {% highlight xaml %}
 <syncfusion:SfExpander x:Name ="expander" Collapsing="Expander_Collapsing" >